 In Motionbuilder make sure that your character mesh is not parented to a bone in the hierarchy – unparent it – otherwise, the Optitrack Unreal plugin hates it and crashes.

-I’ve been exporting a tpose take of my performer and using a zeroed out version of the skeleton, as the start and editing my character to fit the size of the skeleton as the unreal plugin only gets bone translations, it won’t do retargeting so if the characters are different sizes to performers, there may be a problem.
+I’ve been exporting a T-pose take of my performer and using a zeroed out version of the skeleton, as the start and editing my character mesh to fit the size of the performers skeleton (see this post here) as the unreal plugin only gets bone translations, it won’t do retargeting so if the characters are different sizes to performers, there may well be a problem.

-Select the imported character and Create an Animation Blueprint, choose OptitrackAnimInstance and then <YourSkeleton>
+R-Click in the content browser and Create an Animation Blueprint, choose OptitrackAnimInstance and then in Target Skeleton underneath choose<YourSkeletonName>

 Set up the Animation blueprint by adding these special Optitrack nodes.
 Then save it.

-Select the Optitrack Skeleton node In the details panel hit Auto Fill Bone Mapping – in the list check and possible set correct bone names.
+Select the Optitrack Skeleton node In the details panel hit Auto Fill Bone Mapping – in the list check and possible set the correct bone names (***N.B. using bones from Motive, it still managed to get some of them wrong so double-double check this list out)

 Recompile and Save.